Course Description & Learning Outcomes

 and contribute regularly, as well!
 Let’s work together to make this a great experience for everyone!

 Establishing regular and effective communication with me is foundational to your success in this class and is a shared responsibility of instructor and student.
-Email is the quickest way to reach me.
-I will respond to your inquiries within 24 hours Mon-Fri.
-If I do not reply in this time frame, please assume I did not receive your email and contact me again or send me a text.
+If you have a course related question, please post it first in the Question Forum in our course.
+This way everyone can benefit from the answer.
+If you ned to contact me, email is the quickest way .
+I will respond to your inquiries within 2-3 hours between 8am - 8p.m.
+On weekends, I will respond with 3-4 hours between 8a.m. - 8p.m.
+My cell is listed below and you can text me in an emergency, but please email first.
+If I do not reply in this time frame, please assume I did not receive your email (it happens) and email me again or send me a text to check my email.

 How To Reach Me: